-Muck Rack Redefines News Media Contact Research for Modern Age
+Muck Rack Redefines News Media Contact Research for PR Firms

 Albeit not transactional, Muck Rack — a news media contact database service founded by CEO Gregory Galant — is the first company to take an online marketplace approach to connecting media relations professionals and journalists.

-News media contact information has always been dynamic, but its changing even faster these days for a number of reasons, but let's start with this one.
+News media contact information has always been dynamic, but it’s changing faster for several reasons.
+But let’s start with this one.

-Over the last 10 years, the press corps has been steadily diminishing.
+Over the last ten years, the press corps has been steadily diminishing.

-Reporter, correspondent, and broadcast news jobs declined 10% in 2018 and the industry cut 3,000 more jobs the beginning of the year.
+Reporter, correspondent, and broadcast news jobs declined 10% in 2018, and the industry cut 3,000 more jobs at the beginning of the year.

-Plus, reporters change their news beat coverage fairly regularly, and all this makes it exceedingly tough for public relations to keep their media lists up to date.
+Plus, reporters regularly change their news beat coverage, making it exceedingly challenging for public relations to keep their media lists current.

-Linkedin is always current because it's in our own best interest to keep our record up to date and Muck Rack is approaching the news media contact database business the same way.
+LinkedIn is always current because it’s in our best interest to keep our records up to date, and Muck Rack is approaching the news media contact database business the same way.

-Reporter portfolios include all their published news clips with their social media profiles automatically compiled and regularly updated, providing them with access to all their active links and lightning fast search.
+Reporter portfolios include all their published news clips with their social media profiles automatically compiled and regularly updated, providing access to all their active links and lightning-fast search.

-Muck Rack does something else really useful that no one else does.
+Muck Rack does something else beneficial that no one else does.

 They give public relations access to the reporter’s portfolio and their contact information in one place, without switching from screen to screen.

 This might not seem like a big deal, but it is.
-To understand why, consider the media relations workflow as well as the bigger picture.
+To understand why, consider the media relations workflow and the bigger picture.

 Under pressure to get noticed and score coverage, it is not uncommon for public relations to cast a wide net when pulling a media list from a directory.